Are you looking to get new readers for your blog? Today I will be sharing a new trick that can help your blog to reach out to a new range of audience.

 Beloe section is useful for you as a blogger & as a blog reader.
 After the demise of Google reader, the hunt for a good reader is always on.
 Feedly tops the list, and WordPress.com have a feature call reader.
 You can use reader option to subscribe to any WordPress.com blog or any other blog with RSS feature on.
 None the less, you can also import your RSS feed list (OPML file) to WordPress.com reader.
 Here is the link.

-As a end user, you can read post by going to WordPress.com (You need to log in) or you can read it on WordPress iOS or Android app, or you can also get instant notifications for new blog posts.
-In fact, I’m subscribed to some of the blogs via WordPress.com, as it sends instant email.
+As an end user, you can read post by going to WordPress.com (You need to log in) or you can read it on WordPress iOS or Android app, or you can also get instant notifications for new blog posts.
+In fact, I’m subscribed to some of the blogs via WordPress.com, as it sends an instant email.
 Of course, all the delivery options can be configured from here.

 The point is Jetpack subscription options & WordPress.com follow button can help you reach to a great audience now & in coming days.
 This is a good time to make sure people can subscribe to your blog via Jetpack subscriptions or WordPress.com follow button.
 Learn more about WordPress reader here & about following feature here.